makerdao/mips/MIP7/MIP7c3-Subproposal-Template.md

 ### Domain Team Introduction

 -   Brief introduction / pitch of the team, why they want to work.

 ### Motivation

 -   Why the team wants to join a certain domain.

 ### Work Credentials

-	-   Full names of members
+-   Full names of team members
 -   Past work experience of members

 ### Relevant Information

-	- Github accounts
+- Github Accounts
-	- Forum accounts
+- Forum Accounts
 - Other